vishnu667/vishnu667.github.io/theme-setup/index.md

 3. Run `bundle install` to install all dependencies (Jekyll, [Jekyll-Sitemap](https://github.com/jekyll/jekyll-sitemap), [Octopress](https://github.com/octopress/octopress), etc)
 4. Remove demo posts/pages and replace with your own posts, pages, and any other content you want to move over.
 5. Update posts' and pages' YAML to match variables used by Minimal Mistakes.
 Full details below.
 6. Update `_config.yml` and add navigation links.
 Full details below.

 **Pro-tip:** Delete the `gh-pages` branch after cloning and start fresh by branching off `master`.
 There is a bunch of garbage in `gh-pages` used for the theme's demo site that I'm guessing you won't want.
 {: .notice}

 ---

+## Running Jekyll

+The preferred method for running Jekyll is with `bundle exec`, but if you're willing to deal gem conflicts feel free to go cowboy with a `jekyll build` or `jekyll serve`.

+> In some cases, running executables without bundle exec may work, if the executable happens to be installed in your system and does not pull in any gems that conflict with your bundle.
+>
+>However, this is unreliable and is the source of considerable pain.
+Even if it looks like it works, it may not work in the future or on another machine.

+{% highlight text %}
+bundle exec jekyll build

+bundle exec jekyll serve
+{% endhighlight %}

+---